Frequently Asked Questions

 I would like to take British theatre companies or exhibitions to Japan.
 Would the Japan Foundation help financially?

 Although we are happy to give advice, the Japan Foundation’s primary concern is to assist Japan-related events taking place outside Japan.
 Should you wish to take your company to Japan, please contact the relevant organisations, such as the British Council for help.

 The Japan Foundation’s Japanese Language Local Project Support Programme enables schools and other institutions to apply for up to £3000 to fund Japanese language related projects.
 We do not give cash funding for non-Japanese language related school projects, but we can put you in touch with other organisations that do.
 For information about general support that we offer to schools teaching Japanese language, click here.

 Can the Japan Foundation support the cost of my undergraduate study?

 Sadly, the Japan Foundation cannot give grants for undergraduate study in any country.

 Do you have a list of universities where I could study in Japan?

 How can I get funds to do postgraduate work in Japan?

 Our Fellowship programme has a category for doctoral candidates from the UK wishing to conduct research in Japan for PhD dissertation purposes.
+Doctoral students can also apply to our Study Support Programme for a travel grant of up to £600 in order to pursue research in Japan.
+The Japanese Language Programme for Specialists in Cultural and Academic Fields provides intensive residential training in Japan to specialists including postgraduate students who need a good command of Japanese language to conduct fieldwork and research.
 Teachers of Japanese may be interested in our Graduate Programme on Japanese Language and Culture.

 We do not offer any other grants for postgraduate study in Japan.
 Please contact the Embassy of Japan for details of the MEXT Scholarships for Postgraduate Research in Japan.